 As leaders call for greater climate ambition, having access to reliable data and embedding transparency in disclosures will become more essential in 2021.

 Science-based targets with Greenstone

 Greenstone’s Enterprise sustainability reporting software enables companies to acquire and manage the data needed to set a Science-Based Target.
 In addition, Greenstone’s client services team provide clients with guidance on committing to and setting SBTs for their organisations.
-Once set, clients can use Greenstone’s software to manage and track progress against targets over time.
-To find out more, sign up for a Greenstone software demo.
+Once set, clients can use Greenstone’s sustainability reporting software to manage and track progress against targets over time.
+To find out more, sign up for a Greenstone sustainability reporting software demo.